 Randomly set out a ring of townspeople, then travel from person to person in a clockwise manner to get the resources each one offers.
 Build factories to receive the goods they produce, build the right combination of buildings to score points.

-Heaven and Ale
+Heaven & Ale

 Brew the best beer as the head of an ancient cloister by collecting the right resources from the common rondel and adding them to your monastery board.